yaboi/English-Learning-Bootstrap-Responsive/README.md

-Star-Cards-Bootstrap-Responsive
+English Learning - WebApp
 ===============================

-A Bootstrap Prototype for Star Cards.
-Requested by fiveniner on Fiverr
+A Bootstrap WebApp for English Learning.
+Only on [Fiverr](https://www.fiverr.com/tylergoelz/convert-any-mockup-to-bootstrap?funnel=201411150010102336943540)